ix-ax/AXOpen/docfx/articles/data/README.md

 # AxoData

-AxoData provide a simple yet powerful data exchange between PLC and an arbitrary data repository.
-IxData implements a series of repository operations known as CRUD.
+AXOpen.Data library provides a simple yet powerful data exchange between PLC and an arbitrary data repository.
+It includes the implementation of a series of repository operations known as CRUD (Create Read Update Delete) accessible directly from the PLC.

 ## Benefits

-The main benefit of this solution is data scalability; once the repository is set up, any modification of the data structure(s) will result in an automatic update of mapping objects.
+The main benefit of this solution is data scalability; once the repository is set up, any modification of the data structure(s) will result in an automatic update of mapped objects.
 And therefore, there is no need for additional coding and configuration.

 ## How it works

-The basic PLC block is AxoDataExchange, which has its .NET counterpart (or .NET twin) that handles complex repository operations using a modified AxoRemoteTask, which is a form of RPC (Remote Procedure Call), that allows you to execute the code from the PLC in a remote .NET application.
+The basic PLC block is `AxoDataExchange`, which has its .NET counterpart (or .NET twin) that handles complex repository operations using a modified `AxoRemoteTask`, which is a form of RPC (Remote Procedure Call), that allows you to execute the code from the PLC in a remote .NET application.

 ## Implemented repositories

-The AxoDataEntity uses a predefined interface IRepository that allows for the unlimited implementation of different kinds of repositories.
+The `AxoDataExchange` uses a predefined interface `IRepository` that allows for the virtually unlimited implementation of different kinds of target repositories.

 At this point, AXOpen supports these repositories directly:

 - InMemory
 - Json
 - MongoDB
+- RavenDB

 ## Getting started

-For the data exchange to work, we will need to create our class extending the `AxoDataExchange` class.
+For the data exchange to work, we will need to create our CLASS extending the `AxoDataExchange` class.
 We can call it `MyDataExchanger`.
 Don't forget to add using:
 ```
-using AXOpen.Data;
+using AXOpen.data;
 ```

 ~~~
-CLASS MyDataExchanger EXTENDS AXOpen.Data.AxoDataExchange
+CLASS MyDataExchanger EXTENDS AXOpen.Data.DataExchange
 ~~~

 We will also need to add our data entity variable, which contains the data that we want to exchange between PLC and the repository.
-This variable must be annotated with `AxoDataEntityAttribute`.
-This attribute should be unique within AxoDataExchanger object and is used to locate data object within framework.
-When `AxoDataEntityAttribute` is missing, exception is thrown.
+This variable must be annotated with `DataEntityAttribute`.
+This attribute must be assigned to only one member `AxoDataExchange` object and is used to locate data object that contains data to be exchanged between PLC and the target repository.
+When `DataEntityAttribute` is missing or multiple members have the annotation, an exception is thrown.

 ~~~
-CLASS MyDataExchanger EXTENDS AXOpen.Data.AxoDataExchange
+CLASS MyDataExchanger EXTENDS AXOpen.data.DataExchange
     VAR PUBLIC
-        {#ix-attr:[AxoDataEntityAttribute]}
+        {#ix-attr:[AXOpen.Data.AxoDataEntityAttribute]}
-        _data : MyData;
+        MyDataToExchange : MyData;
     END_VAR
 END_CLASS
 ~~~

 The data entity variable must be of a class that extends `AxoDataEntity`.
-So let's just create class that will have some variables.
+So let's just create CLASS that will have some variables.

 ~~~
-CLASS MyData EXTENDS AXOpen.Data.AxoDataEntity
+CLASS MyData EXTENDS AXOpen.data.DataEntity
     VAR PUBLIC
         sampleData : REAL;
         someInteger : INT;